paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-011-estate-tax.md

 For inflation adjustment of certain items in this section, see Revenue Procedures listed in a table under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### References in Text
 The Tax Reform Act of 1976, referred to in subsec. (b), is Pub.
 L. 94–455, Oct.
 4, 1976, 90 Stat.
-1520, as amended.
+1520.
 For complete classification of this Act to the Code, see Tables.

 [Section 2521 of this title](./chapter-012-gift-tax.md#section-2521), referred to in subsec. (b), was repealed by section 2001(b)(3) of Pub.
 L. 94–455, applicable to gifts made after Dec.
 31, 1976.